 - Ceredigion has responded to the challenges in the provision of social care by moving towards combining the previously separate children and adults' service into a single Through-Age Well-Being Service.
 This eliminates departmental barriers, provides a more consistent, lifelong service for users and maintains the generic skills and flexibility of staff. - The transformed social care service focusses on prevention, intervening at an early stage to help connect people to the communities and facilities around them, building individual and family resilience and preventing problems from escalating into a need for higher end services. - The Council now operates a Through Age Wellbeing model (TAW) for the delivery of what would traditionally be considered Social Care services. - Implementation and delivery of the Through Age Wellbeing Programme (TAW) continues as the transformation of services progresses well with the integration of Social Care and Lifelong Learning into 3 Services - Porth Cymorth Cynnar, Porth Gofal and Porth Cynnal who, along with Customer Contact, make up the 4 main areas that fall within the Through Age Wellbeing Programme of change. - Social Care however continues to see increased demands on services driving significant cost pressures across the TAW model.
 These are particularly prevalent in areas such as Looked after Children (in county), Children's Out of County Placements, older persons' placements and Learning Disability placements.
-The Council is also seeing an increased complexity of cases across these services adding a further dynamic to the increased demand. - Capital investment is being made into key areas such as In county Children's facilities, the establishment of Wellbeing Centres,
+The Council is also seeing an increased complexity of cases across these services adding a further dynamic to the increased demand.

-- Local Authority Care Homes and piloting for Technology-enabled Care. - As part of its prevention work, the Council has invested in giving full recognition and support to the role of carers, in particular by providing opportunities for respite, allowing carers to take a rest from what can be a demanding 24/7 role. - The Disabled Facility Grant and associated Welsh Government funding has been maximised to provide adaptations to homes, in order to enable people to remain within their communities. - As the first Welsh local authority to volunteer to welcome refugees from Syria, Ceredigion has welcomed and integrated 74 Syrian refugees to the county and 90 Ukrainian families during 2022/23.
-The displaced people resettlement programmes are progressing well. - Community Connectors assist residents of all ages in Ceredigion, by helping them access support opportunities in their area that could maintain and improve their wellbeing. - Throughout winter 2022/23, Ceredigion's team of Community Connectors worked with the Ceredigion Association of Voluntary Organisations and many community groups to set up Warm Welcome Spaces.
-Warm Welcome Spaces are safe warm places that are free and welcoming to all ages, some of them also provide hot drinks, snacks and activities.
-Cafes, churches, community centres, village halls, libraries and book shops across the county opened their doors and welcomed people of all ages.
-The Warm Welcome Spaces provided a social meeting place for people to come together and build friendships.
-There were 42 Warm Welcome Spaces across Ceredigion. - The "On your Bike" project funded by Cynnal y Cardi and managed by Rural Health and Care Wales installed 9 exercise bikes in three towns to encourage young people to
+- Capital investment is being made into key areas such as In county Children's facilities, the establishment of Wellbeing Centres, Local Authority Care Homes and piloting for Technology-enabled Care. - As part of its prevention work, the Council has invested in giving full recognition and support to the role of carers, in particular by providing opportunities for respite, allowing carers to take a rest from what can be a demanding 24/7 role. - The Disabled Facility Grant and associated Welsh Government funding has been maximised to provide adaptations to homes, in order to enable people to remain within their communities. - As the first Welsh local authority to volunteer to welcome refugees from Syria, Ceredigion has welcomed and integrated 74 Syrian refugees to the county and 90 Ukrainian families during 2022/23.
+The displaced people resettlement programmes are progressing well. - Community Connectors assist residents of all ages in Ceredigion, by helping them access support opportunities in their area that could maintain and improve their wellbeing. - There are currently 46 warm spaces across the region, which allow anyone who wishes to attend to get out and socialise whilst staying warm during the winter months and therefore saving money on heating their homes due to the rising cost of energy.
+More than £40,000 of grant money has been shared across the county's spaces and an interactive map has been created to help residents locate their nearest warm space. - The "On your Bike" project funded by Cynnal y Cardi and managed by Rural Health and Care Wales installed 9 exercise bikes in three towns to encourage young